skypjack/entt/docs/md/core.md

 ### N-th argument

-An utility to quickly find the n-th argument of a function, member function or data member (for blind operations on opaque types):
+A utility to quickly find the n-th argument of a function, member function or data member (for blind operations on opaque types):

 ```cpp